Learn how to transpose data in Excel and quickly shift the orientation of your columns and rows on a worksheet.

 Now, press ‘Ctrl + Shift + Enter’.
 Once, the key combination is pressed, the data will be transposed.

-Transpose function only copies the values, not the formatting of the original data.
+Excel Transpose function only copies the data, not the formatting of the original data.
 As you can see, the formatting of the original header is not copied.
 Also, Transpose is a dynamic function, when your value in original data is modified, it will be reflected in the transposed data, but not vice-versa.

 How to Transpose Data in Excel Without Zeros

 If you transpose a table or range of cells with one or more empty cells, those cells will have zero values when transposed, as shown in the picture below:

 In order to copy the empty cells while transposing, use the IF function inside your TRANSPOSE formula to check whether a cell is empty or not.
 If the cell is blank/empty, it returns an empty string (“”) to the transposed table.

 If your table has empty cells, enter the formula: